Research Interests and Contributions

 - University of Tartu (Senior Researcher / Assistant Professor, current position)

-From February 2018, I hold a Senior Researcher (Assistant Professor) in Learning Analytics in the Institute of Education, University of Tartu (Estonia).
+From February 2018, I hold a Senior Researcher (Assistant Professor) in Learning Analytics joint position in the Institute of Education and in the Institute of Computer Science, University of Tartu (Estonia).
 Here, I explore the use of Learning Analytics (LaTartu) to provide personalized feedback and scaffold learning.
 I also participate in the Educational Technology Master Program where I am responsible for the "Introduction to Learning Analytics" course (also offered as a master-level course for the Department of Computer Science) and for the "Research in Educational Technology".

 - Carnegie Mellon University (postdoctoral researcher, 2016-2018)